rfgiusti/timebox/README.md

 be imported into the local repository.
 Any function that takes a data set name instead of the data itself requires the data set to have been previously cached into the local repository.

-The location of this repository is, by default, "~/timeseries", but a different path may be specified as a single-line text file in "~/.timebox.dspath".
-Each data set shold be in a Matlab data file (`.mat`) with the same name as its directory.
-Each data set file should contain two variables:
+The location of this repository is, by default, `~/timeseries`, but a different path may be specified as a single-line text file in `~/.timebox.dspath`.
+For instance:

+    /home/myusername/resarch/timeseries/datasets/timebox

+Currently, this path must be specified in absoute form (no `~` expansion).
+This may change in the future.

-`train` and `test`, for the training and test samples, respectivelly.
+In the local repository, each data set shold be in a Matlab data file (`.mat`) with the same name as its directory.
+Each data set file should contain two variables: `train` and `test`, for the training and test samples, respectivelly.
 If your data set does not have labeled data for testing, the `test` variable should contain an empty array `[]`.
+Some features of TimeBox required labeled data.

 The TS package contains functions for handling data sets.
 In particular TS.LOAD loads a data set from the TimeBox repository (and *only* from the TimeBox repository).
 Conversely, TS.SAVE saves a